Magenic/ReleaseNotesVSTSTask/README.md

 # ReleaseNotesVSTSTask
 Task for VSTS to create release notes base on VSTS queries.

-# Why Use this extension?
+# Why Use this task?
-This extension is great for continuous deployment processes when you want to automatically generate release notes from VSTS.
+This task is great for continuous deployment processes when you want to automatically generate release notes from VSTS.
 It is written on Node.Js to give flexibility on what type of build server it can run on.
 There is no particular logic cycle in VSTS that this task ties to so you can use this to create release notes regardless of the type of build server.

 # How does it work?
 This task is designed to not be tied to any particular VSTS item statuses or logic cycles.
 Instead it can insert several different build variables and up to three query results into a template you create.
 The queries can point to any shared queries in your repository with the caveat that the queries must be accessible to the Project Collection Build Service.
 It will then add a list to the template, replacing the given token with the id, title and type of each VSTS item that is returned by the query.